carrieprice78/website/content/guides/health-sciences-librarianship/_index.md

 Take all the opportunities you can: to volunteer in clinical settings; to round with doctors; to attend department/division meetings.
 Read as much as you can about the disciplines you're interested in.

-## Learning About Medicine and Medical Terminology
+## Medicine and Medical Terminology
 * [Harvard Medical School Medical Dictionary of Health Terms](https://www.health.harvard.edu/a-through-c)
 * [Medical Subject Heading (MeSH) Browser](https://meshb.nlm.nih.gov/search)
 * [Medical Subject Heading (MeSH) Database](https://www.ncbi.nlm.nih.gov/mesh/) and [MeSH Home](https://www.nlm.nih.gov/mesh/meshhome.html)